 - Start a divorce folder, binder, notebook – whatever works best for you.

 You’re going to have plenty of paperwork, notes and documentation you’ll need to keep track of.
+Prefer digital files?
+Create a folder on your computer where you can save your scanned notes, any emails or digital reports or any other pertinent information.

 WHN Reader TIP – Give Yourself Space and Time!
-“I took a two full weekend afternoons to pull together my system.
+“I took two full weekend afternoons to pull together my system.
 I gathered up all my financial records, home inventory papers, budgets and monthly financial statements, and went to my office and sat in a conference room.
 I spread everything out to become familiar with each element.”
 Mark, Minnesota

 - Learn about the divorce process and options in your area.